Obama says new Iran talks should calm "drums of war"

 Israeli Prime Minister Benjamin Netanyahu assured Obama on Monday that the Jewish state had made no decision on attacking Iranian nuclear sites, sources close to talks in Washington said.
 But he gave no sign of backing away from the option of military strikes.

-The new prospect of diplomacy contributed to a fall in oil prices Tuesday, with Brent crude falling $1.82 to just under $122 a barrel, although prices edged up around 40 cents Wednesday.
+The new prospect of diplomacy contributed to a fall in oil prices on Tuesday, with Brent crude falling $1.82 to just under $122.

 The senior EU official said there were reasons to believe talks with Iran might be productive.